Skip to Content

 I’ve tried several times to keep rosemary alive indoors in winter and the dry heated air has killed it every time.
 But my daughter has managed to keep a spider plant alive for quite a while now, even with her dubious watering habits and nearly sunless bedroom.

-cactus plants keep well while you are on vacation
+Cactus plants keep well while you are on vacation

 Plants that are fiddly or need constant water are hard to leave.
 Low-maintenance plants that can (or even should) dry out between watering, and that like a cool house and indirect light and are going to fair better when you leave them for a few days.